MrPrayat/DA235X/README.md

 ## 📂 `batch_extraction.py`

-Use this to process multiple PDFs in bulk based on inspection report CSV.
+Use this to process multiple PDFs in bulk based on your CSV.

 ### Example usage